Raków Częstochowa: Promotion and European football

 In the 2020–21 season, Raków finished the league season as runners-up.
 This was their highest ever league position in their history, and it secured their place in the newly formed UEFA Europa Conference League qualifiers for the 2021–22 season, their maiden appearance in European football.
 Further success followed when Raków won the 2020–21 Polish Cup, their first major trophy, defeating I liga side Arka Gdynia in the final 2–1 on 2 May 2021.
 On 17 July 2021, Raków Częstochowa defeated reigning Ekstraklasa title holders Legia Warsaw on penalties to win the 2021 Polish Super Cup.

 Their first ever appearance in European football was in the second qualifying round of the 2021–22 UEFA Europa Conference League, facing Lithuanian team Sūduva, with the game finishing 0–0 (4–3 pens) after both legs.
 They faced Russian Premier League side Rubin Kazan in the third qualifying round, beating them 1–0 on aggregate score.
 In the final qualifying round, they faced Belgian side Gent, which they beat 1–0 in the first leg, but lost 0–3 in the second leg, losing 1–3 on aggregate, eliminating them from the competition.

 On 2 May 2022, Raków defeated Lech Poznań 3–1 and secured its second consecutive Polish Cup.
 In the race for the league title that season, Raków lost out to the same opponents by just five points, with the champions being decided on the penultimate day of the season.
 On 9 July 2022, Raków won their second consecutive Polish Super Cup with a 2–0 win over Lech Poznań.
-In the UEFA Europa Conference League qualifying phase, the team defeated FC Astana (6–0 agg.) and FC Spartak Trnava (3–0 agg.), but lost to Slavia Prague (2–3 agg.) in the play-off round.
+In the UEFA Europa Conference League qualifying phase, the team defeated Astana (6–0 agg.) and Spartak Trnava (3–0 agg.), but lost to Slavia Prague (2–3 agg.) in the play-off round.